+Acknowledgements.
 This work was supported in part by a scholarship from the Aarhus-Edinburgh Excellence in European Doctoral Education Project and by the eSTICC (eScience tools for investigating Climate Change in Northern High Latitudes) project, part of the Nordic Center of Excellence.
 This work was also supported by the Natural Environment Research Council (NERC) through the National Center for Earth Observation.
+The authors would like to thank Matthias Forkel, and the anonymous reviewer and editor for their valuable comments that improved the quality of the paper.
+We thank Nuno Carvalhais for discussion that helped to focus our ideas.
+Thanks are also due to Isabel de Andrés Velasco for contributing to the artistic design in Fig. 1.
 Data-assimilation procedures were performed using the Edinburgh Compute and Data Facility resources.
-This work used eddy covariance data acquired and shared by the FLUXNET community, including these networks: AmeriFlux, AfriFlux, AsiaFlux, CarboAfrica, CarboEuropeIP, CarboItaly, CarboMont, ChinaFlux, Fluxnet-Canada, GreenGrass, ICOS, KoFlux, LBA, NECC, OzFlux-TERN, TCOS-Siberia, and USCCC.
+This work used eddy covariance data acquired and shared by the FLUXNET community, including the following networks: AmeriFlux, AfriFlux, AsiaFlux, CarboAfrica, CarboEuropeIP, CarboItaly, CarboMont, ChinaFlux, Fluxnet-Canada, GreenGrass, ICOS, KoFlux, LBA, NECC, OzFlux-TERN, TCOS-Siberia, and USCCC.
 The ERA-Interim reanalysis data are provided by ECMWF and processed by LSCE.
-The FLUXNET eddy covariance data processing and harmonization was carried out by the European Fluxes Database Cluster, AmeriFlux Management Project, and Fluxdata project of FLUXNET, with the support of CDIAC and ICOS Ecosystem Thematic Center, and the OzFlux, ChinaFlux and AsiaFlux offices.
-We thank Nuno Carvalhais for discussion that helped to focus our ideas.
-For their roles in producing, and making available the ISI-MIP model output, we acknowledge the modelling groups and the ISI-MIP coordination team.
+The FLUXNET eddy covariance data processing and harmonisation was carried out by the European Fluxes Database Cluster, AmeriFlux Management Project, and Fluxdata project of FLUXNET, with the support of CDIAC and ICOS Ecosystem Thematic Center and the OzFlux, ChinaFlux, and AsiaFlux offices.
+We acknowledge the modelling groups and the ISI-MIP coordination team for their roles in producing and making the ISI-MIP model output available.